 No sausage, no oysters, no mushrooms, no cornbread, no frou-frou—this was the Way It Was Made.

-When it came time for my first impromptu post-college Thanksgiving—you know, the one where you and a few girlfriends decide you’re going to recreate all your childhood favorites and end up roasting the turkey in one of those disposable oven pans—I scribbled the recipe down from my stepmom and promptly lost the butter-stained piece of paper over a series of annual apartment moves.
+When it came time for my first impromptu post-college Thanksgiving—you know, the one where you and a few friends decide you’re going to recreate all your childhood favorites and end up roasting the turkey in one of those disposable oven pans—I scribbled the recipe down from my stepmom.

 Oh god.
 My family heirloom stuffing is basically torn from the pages of Bon Appetit.

-Though I’ve tweaked the recipe to reflect my obsession with sage and my family’s tendency to over-pepper everything (it ain’t stuffing at the Barber table until your tongue tingles), this is still a very straightforward stuffing.
-Every year I look at it and think about changing it, but when I dump that pile of onions and celery into a huge pan of melted butter and the aroma wafts through the house, I remember why I keep it as is.
+Every year I look at it and think about changing it.
+But when I dump that pile of onions and celery into a huge pan of melted butter and the aroma wafts through the house, I remember why I keep it as is.